How to Create Animation in Figma with Simple Steps

 How to Create Animation in Figma with Smart Animate

 As you can see, the best way to implement Figma animation is by using the Smart Animate tool.
-Since it is an inbuilt feature in Figma, you won't have to put a lot of effort using the Figma Auto Animate option.
+Since it is an inbuilt feature in Figma, you won't have to put a lot of effort into using the Figma Auto Animate option.
 To create animation in Figma, the following steps can be taken.

 Step 1: Work on the basic design